SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/shipment-creation-and-manifesting/create-shipments-with-action-create.md

 ### API Recipe

-To view a step-by-step process on how to process the shipments that are created with the action "Create," refer to the following API recipe:
+To view a step-by-step guide on how to process the shipments that are created with the action "Create," refer to the following API recipe:

 <Recipe slug="process-shipment-created-with-the-action-create" title="Process shipment created with the action &#x22;Create&#x22;" />